 Showing up – all the time

-Many of the writers included in this post commented that while press trips are wonderful, but they are often exhausting.
+Many of the writers I spoke to commented that while press trips are wonderful, they are often exhausting.

-Veteran travel writer Kerry Heaney says that most people would not realise travel writers fit three times the activities they would do into every day.
+Veteran travel writer Kerry Heaney says that most people wouldn’t realise travel writers fit three times the activities they would do into every day.

 Kerri treats every trip as though it’s her first, and works incredibly hard to ensure a high return on investment from brands, destinations and experiences that host her.